aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/getallfonts/_index.md

 ---
-title: Get All Fonts
+title: Get All Fonts In PDF File
-linktitle: Get All Fonts
+linktitle: Get All Fonts In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to use Aspose.PDF for .NET to get all the fonts used in a PDF document programmatically with this step-by-step guide and example code.
+description: Learn how to use Aspose.PDF for .NET to get all the fonts used in a PDF file programmatically with this step-by-step guide and example code.
 type: docs
 weight: 160
 url: /net/programming-with-document/getallfonts/
 ---

-Aspose.PDF for .NET is a powerful library that enables developers to work with PDF documents programmatically.
-One of the features that it provides is the ability to get all the fonts used in a PDF document.
-This can be useful if you need to programmatically analyze or manipulate the fonts in a PDF document.
+Aspose.PDF for .NET is a powerful library that enables developers to work with PDF file programmatically.
+One of the features that it provides is the ability to get all the fonts used in a PDF file.
+This can be useful if you need to programmatically analyze or manipulate the fonts in a PDF file.

 In this tutorial, we will discuss how to use Aspose.PDF for .NET to get all the fonts used in a PDF document.
 We will provide a step-by-step guide on how to do this, along with example source code.